Custom Mac widgets for the sources you keep checking

 Is Kepo a native macOS widget app?

-Kepo is a Mac desktop app for custom widgets, but it is not Apple’s native macOS widget system.
-Native widgets come from apps that support Apple’s widget surfaces.
-Kepo creates and runs custom widgets in its own shortcut-accessible desktop panel.
+No. Kepo is a Mac desktop app for custom widgets, separate from Apple’s native macOS widget system.
+Native widgets come from apps that support Apple’s widget surfaces, while Kepo creates and runs custom widgets in its own shortcut-accessible desktop panel.

 How is Kepo different from Apple’s Mac widgets?

-Apple’s Mac widgets are best for apps that already provide official widgets.
-Kepo is for custom widgets built around RSS feeds, websites, GitHub repositories, status pages, prices, tasks, timers, and internal pages.
+Apple’s Mac widgets work best when an app already provides an official widget.
+Kepo is for custom widgets built around RSS feeds, websites, GitHub repositories, status pages, prices, tasks, timers, and internal pages — sources that usually have no native widget.

 Can I create custom Mac widgets from websites?